ogaml/ogaml/README.md

 Upcoming features:

-  * Render textures

   * Batch drawing optimisation

   * More image and textures types

-  * Tilesets

   * Windows support

 Our ultimate goal is to add access to music, network, and to implement more helpers to make games (like physics, lighting, etc...).

-## Why use OGAML (rather than raw OpenGL for example)?
+## Why use OGaml (rather than raw OpenGL for example)?

-OGAML is safe and easy to use:
+OGaml is safe and easy to use:

   * The functions are high-level and the API tries to be as functional as possible.
 This should help to avoid bugs due to mutable values, pointers, or untyped enumerations.

-  * OGAML provides everything necessary to do 2D/3D rendering from window management to text rendering and vertex arrays.
+  * OGaml provides everything necessary to do 2D/3D rendering from window management to text rendering and vertex arrays.

   * OpenGL structures such as vertex arrays are hidden behind functional and